zlogic/mendix-docs/content/en/docs/refguide/runtime/tracing-in-runtime.md

 To test you can use [Jaeger](https://www.jaegertracing.io/), for example the all-in-one binary or docker image.
 Jaeger will listen to the above endpoint by default.

 Alternatively you can set up the [OpenTelemetry collector](https://opentelemetry.io/docs/collector/), which will also listen to the default endpoint and can be configured to send to backends such as Datadog.
+The free online [Collector configuration tool OTelBin](https://www.otelbin.io) can help with collector configuration.

 ### All settings